gazebosim/gz-transport/tutorials/04_messages.md

-There's nothing new to show in the `publisher_custom_msg.cc` or `subscriber_custom_msg.cc` besides the use of your custom Protobuf message instead of Ignition Msgs.
+There's nothing new to show in the `publisher_custom_msg.cc` or `subscriber_custom_msg.cc` besides the use of your custom Protobuf message instead of Gazebo Msgs.
 The only relevant parts are in the `CMakeLists.txt` files.

 ```{.cpp}